numicator/r_data_processing/README.md

 ```
 Exercise 3: We will use a data set containing three tables (files).
-We will learn how to join the data files together using dplyr.
+We will learn how to join the data files together using _dplyr_.
 How to filter
 observations, choose columns, calculate new columns, and change scope of the
 analysis (grouping observations by factors).
 ```